Gal-Or/C-Arrays_Matrix_Pointers/README.md

   The output should be:
   All numbers are OK!
 4 -> 1-digit numbers,  4 -> 2-digit numbers, 2 -> 3-digit numbers.

+#### Task 2 - Order Tickets:
+The program captures pairs of numbers, the first is a number between 1 and 7 that indicates a day, and the second that indicates the number of tickets ordered that day.
+The program continues to pick up pairs of numbers until the number indicating a day is 0.
+Of course, one should check if the numbers caught are within a valid range and ignore them if they are.
+The program will print:
+* What is the day to which the most tickets were invited, and how many were they.
+* What is the day to which the least tickets were invited, and how many were they.

+#### Task 3 - Sudoku:
+The program checks the correctness of the Sudoku crossword puzzle board.
+The matrix will represent the sudoku board.
+The size of the board is NxN, and square root of N is an integet.

 ## How To Run